xebia-functional/fetch/README.md

 Since `Fetch` relies on `Concurrent` from the `cats-effect` library, we'll need a runtime for executing our effects.
 We'll be using `IO` from `cats-effect` to run fetches, but you can use any type that has a `Concurrent` instance.

-For executing `IO` we need a `ContextShift[IO]` used for running `IO` instances and a `Timer[IO]` that is used for scheduling, let's go ahead and create them, we'll use a `java.util.concurrent.ScheduledThreadPoolExecutor` with a couple of threads to run our fetches.
+For executing `IO`, we need a `ContextShift[IO]` used for running `IO` instances and a `Timer[IO]` that is used for scheduling.
+Let's go ahead and create them.
+We'll use a `java.util.concurrent.ScheduledThreadPoolExecutor` with a couple of threads to run our fetches.

 ```scala
 import java.util.concurrent._